emmercm/www/src/blog/the-concept-of-deployments.md

 It's popular for web services to be built into a Docker image that packages all code and code dependencies together.
 One of the main goals of containers is to provide consistency between environments.

 The code you want to deploy may require a Docker image to be built, and those build instructions are going to vary slightly between codebases.
 If it does require a Docker image to be built it probably also requires pushing that image to a container registry such as [Docker Hub](https://hub.docker.com/) or [Quay](https://quay.io/).
-Consult your organization's instructions for containers.
+Consult your organization's instructions on containers.

 ## Do you know what needs to happen before deploying?